fossabot/B2Emulator/README.md

 # B2Emulator

-This is an emulator for the Backblaze B2 Cloud Storage service.
+An emulator for the Backblaze B2 Cloud Storage service.
 The goal of the project is to mimic the B2 API to provide a tool that can be used to test applications built to use B2.

 ## Currently implemented endpoints